zachkirsch/personal_site/_posts/2017-05-08-ciao-the-goodbye-one-from-milano.markdown

 layout: post
 title:  "Ciao (the goodbye one) from Milano!"
 date:   2017-05-08 07:46:25 -0400
-categories: E-list
+categories:
+    - Abroad Update
 ---

 Hello!

-First off, sorry for the 10-week hiatus on the emails.
+First off, sorry for the 10-week hiatus.
 I'm leaving Milan in a few days, so I figure I should send one last update before I go.

-Since my last email, I've done a lot of traveling: Athens, Vienna, Budapest, Madrd, Norway (Oslo, Bergen, Tromsø), Paris, Venice, Rome, Florence, Cairo, Marrakech, Lisbon, and the Amalfi Coast.
+Since my last update, I've done a lot of traveling: Athens, Vienna, Budapest, Madrd, Norway (Oslo, Bergen, Tromsø), Paris, Venice, Rome, Florence, Cairo, Marrakech, Lisbon, and the Amalfi Coast.
 To not bore you, I'll focus on the highlights.